tubery/hobbyProject/README.md

 Since there is a list of requirements, I decided to create a mockup of the website, which would cover all requirements.
 This should help save time and avoid rewriting a large amount of code.

+Unfortunately, the deadline is drawing closer, and my spare time has not allowed me to work on the project much, so I will have to learn as I go.

 ## Building